Configure Repositories in the Dashboard

 Select Require status checks to pass before merging.

 In the search field, search for the DryRun Security status checks to require.
-Choose Code Policies for Natural Language Code Policies or the name of the Policy for Core Code Policies, for example Secrets Analyzer.
+Choose Code Policies for Natural Language Code Policies or the name of the agent for Code Security Agents, for example Secrets Analyzer.

 The configuration below shows Code Policies, Secrets Analyzer and SQL Injection Analyzer as required for this Rule.